 Two other buildings funded by Measure AA have recently opened on the main campus.
 A 14,000-square foot building opened in 2015 to house SMC's Center for Teaching Excellence in addition to SMC's information technology resources.
 A 66,000-square foot three story structure, the Core Performance Center, opened in 2017 and is home to SMC's dance and athletic programs, with spacious dance studios, men's and women's locker rooms, physical fitness labs, and a climbing wall.
 The building also houses a central cooling system for the campus.
-Construction is ongoing on the main campus for a new Student Services Center and underground parking garage.
+Construction is ongoing on the main campus for a new Student Services Center and underground parking garage with a Spring 2019 scheduled opening.
 A new one-acre site has been acquired immediately adjacent to the main campus.
-Planned projects on the main campus include a new addition to the Science Complex for environmental sciences, earth sciences, math, and related programs; an outdoor amphitheater; and a new classroom building.
+Projects under design on the main campus include a new addition to the Science Complex for environmental sciences, earth sciences, math, and related programs; and an outdoor amphitheater.

-At its Bundy Campus, SMC acquired an additional three acres adjacent to the campus for use for additional over-flow parking and for future program expansion.
+At its Bundy Campus, SMC acquired an additional three acres adjacent to the campus for use for additional overflow parking and for future program expansion.